The Best Home Security Systems for Pet Owners in 2025

 - Motion sensors aren’t suited for large pets or homes with multiple pets

-Our favorite safety feature, however, was the $9.99 pet tag engraved with a personalized QR code.
+Our favorite safety feature, however, is the $9.99 pet tag engraved with a personalized QR code.
 It’s not a GPS tracker, but if your pet ever gets out of the house, whoever finds it can scan the QR code to see your pet’s profile and information (medical conditions, name, etc.).
 For your privacy, your contact details and home address aren’t included in the information, but scanning the QR code will give someone the option to call or text you anonymously.
-It may seem like a minor feature, but we loved Ring’s thoughtfulness here.
+It may seem like a minor feature, but we love Ring’s thoughtfulness here.

 >> Related: The Best Security Systems With Apps